google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 For our evergreen subject matter, we’ll tackle something future-facing that will, hopefully, stay relevant for a long time: A moon mission!
 I admit I’m a bit of a sci-fi and space geek, and with the recent developments in the American Space Program, it looks like we actually might send people back to the moon in the next few years—so lets do a bit of speculative design to riff on that.
 Welcome to **LUNA 2035**, the next crewed mission to the moon!

-So, I said, I’ll design a logotype.
+So, as I said, I’ll design a logotype.
 However, since a logomark is nowadays so vital to a successful and versatile logo, let’s make that a part of the final project, too.

 ## The process